Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ## How to deploy the functions to Azure

-In this document, we propose two options to deploy the resources (Storage, Plan and Functions App) and deploy the code to the Azure Functions app:
+In this document, we propose two options to deploy the resources (Storage, Plan and Functions App) and deploy the code to the Azure Functions app.

-- A. Using Visual Studio Code or Azure CLI
+- First option (A) : using Visual Studio Code or Azure CLI
-- B. Using an ARM template and GitHub Actions for continuous integration.
+- Second option (B) : using an ARM template and GitHub Actions for continuous integration.
 With such deployment, the Azure app instance will be updated when you commit code update to your repo.

 ### A) First option : deploy from Visual Studio Code or Azure CLI